 Course Description: This course covers the structure and biochemistry of the human body.
 Each system of the body is studied in detail, and its relation to the whole organism is stressed.
-Appropriate laboratory experiments in biochemistry and dissection are used to supplement the class work, with a detailed dissection of the fetal pig illustrating all of the body systems included in the course.
-Physiology is recommended for the serious biology student.
+Appropriate laboratory experiments in biochemistry and dissection are used to supplement the classwork, with a detailed dissection of the fetal pig illustrating all of the body systems included in the course.
+Physiology is recommended for serious biology students.
 Students are eligible to receive 3 credits from Fairleigh Dickinson University as this is a DUAL ENROLLMENT Course.